 User Element Mapping.
 If your groups were defined under

 ou=groups,dc=sonatype,dc=com, this field would have a value of

 - Group Subtree

 - This field is similar to the User Subtree field described for User Element Mapping.
-If all groups are defined under the entry defined in Base DN, this field should be false, if a group can be defined in a tree of organizational units under the Base DN, this field should be true.
+If all groups are defined under the entry defined in Base DN, this field should be false.
+If a group can be defined in a tree of organizational units under the Base DN, then the field should be true.

 - Object Class

-- This value defaults to groupOfUniqueNames which is a standard object class defined in RFC 4519 groupOfUniqueNames is simply a collection of references to unique entries in an LDAP directory and can be used to associate user entries with a group.
+- This value defaults to groupOfUniqueNames which is a standard object class defined in RFC 4519.
+This default (groupOfUniqueNames) is simply a collection of references to unique entries in an LDAP directory and can be used to associate user entries with a group.
 Other possible values are posixGroup or a custom class.